david-iwuoha/carecell/README.md

 ## 🚑 The Problem It Solves

 Sickle cell patients often face life-threatening complications like Acute Chest Syndrome (ACS) that develop rapidly and silently.
 Traditional monitoring is reactive, often catching crises only after they become emergencies.
-CareCell changes that model through continuous Respiratory Acoustic Monitoring and Genetic Matchmaking to create earlier interventions and faster clinical pathways.
+CareCell changes that model through continuous Respiratory Acoustic Monitoring and Genetic Matchmaking to create earlier interventions and faster clinical pathways

 ---